davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

     {% include figure.liquid loading="eager" path="assets/img/survival_model_diagnostic_check.png" class="img-fluid rounded z-depth-1" %}
 </div>

-This confirms that the generalized gamma model aligns well with both the median and quartile anchors.<br><br>
+This confirms that the generalized gamma model aligns well with both the median and quartile anchors.

-## 4. Adding Uncertainty: Probabilistic Sensitivity Analysis (PSA)
+## Adding Uncertainty: Probabilistic Sensitivity Analysis (PSA)

-### 4.1 Why PSA?
+### Why PSA?

 Health economic and epidemiological models require not only point estimates but also credible intervals, especially when clinical evidence is sparse.